ParadigmAI/paradigm/README.md

 [![version](https://img.shields.io/badge/version-0.1-yellow)]() [![discord](https://img.shields.io/badge/chat-discord-blueviolet)]()

-Paradigm Lightning is a light-weight, blazing-fast tool to package your ML code into pipelines and deploy on Kubernetes.
-No need to refactor any code for production.
-Paradigm Lightning can read your Python notebooks and scripts and prepare them quickly for scalable production.
+Paradigm is a light-weight, lightning-fast, supremely adaptable tool, effortlessly packaging your ML code into robust pipelines for seamless deployment on Kubernetes.
+Bypass the need for code refactoring as Paradigm intelligently interprets your Python notebooks and scripts, priming them for scalable production.
+Paradigm is your ultimate ally in ML deployment, merging unparalleled speed, adaptability, and simplicity into one package.

 # Quickstart